Alpine-DAV/ascent/src/docs/sphinx/developer_docs/BuildEnvironment.rst

 I Want To Develop VTK-m and VTK-h Code
 --------------------------------------
-In addition to the steps in the previous section, builds and installs of VTK-m and VTK-h are needed to develop codes in Ascent.
-This following information builds on the previous section for altering a spack-based build to point to manually built versions of VTK-m and VTK-h.
+If you want to add new features to VTK-m and VTK-h, and expose those features in Ascent.
+In addition to the steps in the previous section, you will need to build and install VTK-m and VTK-h.
+The following information builds on the previous section, altering a spack-based build to instead use manually built versions of VTK-m and VTK-h.
 If all the dependencies were built manually, then this section can be safely skipped.

-Follow the instructions in :ref:`building_vtkm` and :ref:`building_vtkh`.
+First follow the instructions in :ref:`building_vtkm` and :ref:`building_vtkh`.

 Once built and installed, update the CMake configure file with the locations